 Unvaccinated travelers with severe immune compromise should be strongly discouraged from travel to destinations that present a true risk for yellow fever (YF).
-Significant immunosuppression is a contraindication to YF vaccination, as there is a risk of developing a serious adverse event, such as life-threatening yellow fever vaccine– associated viscerotropic disease and yellow fever vaccine–associated neurotropic disease.
+Significant immunosuppression is a contraindication to YF vaccination, as there is a risk of developing a serious adverse event, such as life-threatening yellow fever vaccine–associated viscerotropic disease and yellow fever vaccine–associated neurotropic disease.
 Additionally, YF vaccination is contraindicated in people with a history of a thymus disorder associated with abnormal immune cell function (e.g., thymoma or myasthenia gravis).
 This applies whether or not they have undergone therapeutic thymectomy (see “Altered Immune Status” under “Contraindications” in Chapter 4, Yellow Fever).
 There are no data to support IgA deficiency as a contraindication to YF vaccination.

-If travel is unavoidable to an area where YF vaccine is recommended (see Maps 3-14 and 3-15) and the vaccine has not been given, these travelers should be informed of the risk of YF, carefully instructed in methods to avoid mosquito bites, and be provided with a vaccination medical waiver (see Chapter 3, Yellow Fever).
+If travel is unavoidable to an area where YF vaccine is recommended (see Maps 4-13 and 4-14) and the vaccine has not been given, these travelers should be informed of the risk of YF, carefully instructed in methods to avoid mosquito bites, and provided with a vaccination medical waiver (see Chapter 4, Yellow Fever).
 They may wish to travel during periods of lower disease activity.
-Travelers should be warned that vaccination waiver documents might not be accepted by some countries and refusal of entry or quarantine is possible.
+Travelers should be warned that vaccination waiver documents might not be accepted by some countries, and refusal of entry or quarantine is possible.

-Patients with conditions that the Advisory Committee on Immunization Practices considers precautions (as opposed to contraindications) to administration of YF vaccine, such as asymptomatic HIV (see “Precautions” in Chapter 3, Yellow Fever), may be offered YF vaccine if travel to YF-endemic areas is unavoidable; recipients should be monitored closely for possible adverse effects.
-Studies show that higher CD4 cell counts and lower HIV viral loads seem to be the key determinants for development of protective neutralizing antibodies.
+Patients with conditions that ACIP considers precautions (as opposed to contraindications) to administration of YF vaccine, such as asymptomatic HIV (see “Precautions” in Chapter 4, Yellow Fever) may be offered YF vaccine if travel to YF-endemic areas is unavoidable; recipients should be monitored closely for possible adverse effects.
+Studies show that higher CD4 cell counts and suppressed HIV viral loads seem to be the key determinants for development of protective neutralizing antibodies.
 Patients with undetectable viral loads respond well to YF vaccination regardless of CD4 count, although data are limited in those with CD4 counts <200 mm3.
 As vaccine response may be suboptimal, such vaccinees are candidates for serologic testing 1 month after vaccination.
 For information about serologic testing, contact your state health department or CDC’s Division of Vector-Borne Diseases at 970-221-6400.
 Data from clinical and epidemiologic studies are insufficient at this time to evaluate the actual risk of severe adverse effects associated with YF vaccine among recipients with limited immune deficits.
 If international travel requirements, and not true exposure risk, are the only reasons to vaccinate a traveler with asymptomatic HIV infection or a limited immune deficit, the physician should provide a waiver letter.

 Response to Vaccination

 Response to vaccination may be muted in severely immunocompromised hosts, and potential travelers should be informed about this.
-The immunosuppressive regimen does not predict the decrease in response to vaccination is not particularly predictable based on the immunosuppressive regimen.
-Encouragingly, recent data in solid organ transplant recipients vaccinated before transplant suggests that a prolonged phase of protective antibody titers can exist after transplant.
+The immunosuppressive regimen does not predict the decrease in response to vaccination.
+Recent data in solid-organ transplant recipients vaccinated before transplant suggests that a prolonged phase of protective antibody titers can exist after transplant.
 In general, serologic testing for response to most travel-related vaccines is not clinically recommended.

-Immunocompromised travelers to malaria-endemic areas should be prescribed drugs for malaria chemoprophylaxis and receive counseling about mosquito bite avoidance—the same as for immunocompetent travelers (see Chapter 3, Malaria).
+Immunocompromised travelers to malaria-endemic areas should be prescribed drugs for malaria prophylaxis and receive counseling about mosquito bite avoidance—the same as for immunocompetent travelers (see Chapter 4, Malaria).
 Special concerns for immunocompromised travelers include any of the following possibilities:

-- Most current first-line regimens for HIV have few drug interactions, but some older maintenance regimens for HIV may interact with drugs used for malaria chemoprophylaxis.
-Notably, chloroquine, mefloquine, and primaquine may interact with older maintenance regimens for HIV.
-Potential interactions between a person’s maintenance medication and antimalarial drugs should be considered and researched.
+- Most current first-line regimens for HIV (integrase and entry inhibitors) have few drug interactions, but some older maintenance regimens for HIV may interact with drugs used for malaria prophylaxis.
+Notably, chloroquine, mefloquine, and primaquine may interact with older maintenance regimens for HIV, particularly those containing protease inhibitors.

-- The underlying medical condition or immunosuppressive regimen may predispose the immunocompromised traveler to more serious disease from malaria infection.
+- The underlying medical condition, notably splenectomy, or immunosuppressive regimen may predispose the immunocompromised traveler to more serious disease from malaria infection.
 Such travelers should be counseled to adhere conscientiously to mosquito avoidance techniques and the malaria prophylaxis.

-- Malaria infection and the drugs used to treat the malaria infection may exacerbate the underlying disease.
+- Malaria infection and the drugs used to treat it may exacerbate the underlying disease.

 - The severity of malaria is increased in HIV-infected people; malaria infection increases HIV viral load and thus may exacerbate disease progression.

 Of older drugs, efavirenz lowers serum levels of both atovaquone and proguanil, but there is no evidence for clinical failure of these agents when used concurrently.
-A number of older, now less commonly used drugs, especially protease inhibitors, have potential interactions.
-Extra care must be taken in researching potential interactions in people with HIV who are receiving highly active antiretroviral therapy.
+Efavirenz could potentially increase the amount of hemotoxic metabolites of primaquine.

 Antimalarial treatment regimens, including artemisinin derivatives, quinine/quinidine, lumefantrine (part of the artemether/lumefantrine combination, Coartem), and atovaquone and proguanil, may have potential interactions with many NNRTIs, PIs, and with the CCR5 receptor antagonist maraviroc.
-Advice from the CDC or another malaria expert should be sought when treating patients for malaria who are also on HAART.
+Advice from the CDC or another malaria expert should be sought when treating patients for malaria who are also on antiretrovirals.

 Geographically focal infections that pose an increased risk of severe outcome for immunocompromised people include visceral leishmaniasis and several fungal infections acquired by inhalation (such as Talaromyces marneffei [formerly Penicillium marneffei] infection in Southeast Asia and histoplasmosis and coccidioidomycosis in the Americas).
-Many developing areas have high rates of tuberculosis (TB), and establishing the TB status of immunocompromised travelers going to such destinations may be helpful in the evaluation of any subsequent travel-associated illness.
-Depending on the traveler’s degree of immune suppression, the baseline TB status may be assessed by obtaining a tuberculin skin test, Mycobacterium tuberculosis antigen-specific interferon-γ assay, or chest radiograph.
+Establishing the tuberculosis status of immunocompromised travelers going to regions endemic for tuberculosis may be helpful in the evaluation of subsequent illness.
+Depending on the traveler’s degree of immune suppression, the baseline tuberculosis status may be assessed by obtaining a tuberculin skin test, Mycobacterium tuberculosis antigen–specific interferon-γ assay, or chest radiograph.
 The need for posttransplant testing (often 3 months after travel) depends on exposure risk during the trip, medical conditions, and other factors.

-Patients with advanced HIV and transplant recipients frequently take either primary or secondary prophylaxis for one or more opportunistic infections (such as Pneumocystis, Mycobacterium, and Toxoplasma spp.).
-Adherence to all indicated prophylactic regimens should be confirmed before travel (see Chapter 3, HIV Infection).
+Patients with advanced HIV and transplant recipients frequently take either primary or secondary prophylaxis for opportunistic infections (such as Pneumocystis, Mycobacterium, and Toxoplasma spp.).
+Adherence to all indicated prophylactic regimens should be confirmed before travel (see Chapter 4, HIV Infection).

-Key points to stress with the immunocompromised traveler are summarized in Box 8-01.
+Key points to stress with immunocompromised travelers are summarized in Box 5-01.